Cardinals hire ex-Bronco coach Joseph as D-coordinator

 Joseph was fired on Dec.
 31 after two seasons as coach of the Broncos.
 He has 14 years of coaching experience in the NFL, 12 on the defensive side of the ball.

-In addition, the Cardinals announced the hiring of Bill Davis as linebackers coach and said that Jeff Rodgers will return as special teams coordinator.
+In addition, the Cardinals announced the hiring of Bill Davis, who has considerable experience as a defensive coordinator, as linebackers coach and said Jeff Rodgers will return as special teams coordinator.

+Joseph has just one season’s experience as a defensive coordinator, in 2016 with Miami.
+His Dolphins ranked 29th in total defense (out of 32 teams) and 18th in points allowed.

+Still, he was pursued by more than one NFL team looking for a defensive coordinator following his dismissal by Denver.